This post will teach you how to strip and finish branches for decor to ensure they look wonderful and last.

 Step 2: After about 2 months, I started scraping the bark off.
 This is a very important step that a lot of people skip when bringing tree parts indoors.
 You need to scrap the bark off because there could be bugs living under it!
 In fact, I found guide a few little guys while I was scraping.
 The bark will eventually fall off anyway, so it’s best to take it off at the start of your project.

 While I read that a lot of people use a draw knife and even a pressure washer to remove bark, I used a paint scraper.
 It was my dad’s idea, and it worked really well!
 It just took time and elbow grease, and it was extremely messy.
-A sharpened blade will take the bark off fastest, so keep that in mind if your project is big and you have a lot of scraping to do.

 Step 4: After cleaning off my work space and wiping down the branch with a dry paper towel, I used a chip brush to apply a generous coat of stain.
 Minwax Stain in Natural really helped to bring out the wood’s character.
 I didn’t even wipe off the excess stain—I just left it to soak into the wood for about 24 hours.
 Like I said, my pieces were pretty dry, so the stain soaked right in.